jiri-vyc/traffic-routing/notes.md

 What if the routes are identical up until certain point = the result is then chosen by random (the first is taken), should not be against specs

+"Anomaly" in route Norimberk->Berlin through Ostrava and others - car can be closer to the destination earlier on the route than on targetTime.
+Then when searching for when car will be as close as the final distance, the time can be lower than targetTime!

 Naive implementation: what can be improved:
 - make the requests in parallel, promise.all after getting all route data from OSRM
 - then promise.all on calculating position after time and distance